 Material and manufacturing costs of our e-scooters have historically accounted for a majority of our cost of revenues.
 Our future profitability is significantly dependent on our ability to control those costs as a percentage of our revenues, which in turn depends on our ability to effectively manage our supply chain and manufacturing process.
 Raw materials and components used in the production of our e-scooters are sourced from domestic suppliers as well as international suppliers, and their prices are dependent on various factors in addition to supply and demand.
 We generally engage multiple suppliers for the key components to minimize the dependency on any single supplier.
 We will continue to collaborate with our suppliers to manage the cost, capacity and quality of the raw materials and components.
 As our business grows in scale, we have obtained more bargaining power and hence more favorable terms from suppliers, including pricing terms.
-Our gross margin improved by 10% in 2019 compared with 2018 and the cost of revenue reduction contributed to a significant portion of such improvement.
+Our gross margin improved from 13.4% in 2018 to 23.4% in 2019, and reached 22.9% in 2020 despite the impact from COVID-19, and the cost of revenue reduction contributed to a significant portion of such improvement.
 Our ability to control cost of products sold also depends on our successful adoption of automatic and intelligent manufacturing equipment and procedures, and effective utilization of our platform-based engineering system, through which designs of new models may be easily adaptable to our existing production lines.